skaes/logjam-tools/README.md

 A daemon which takes frontend performance data via HTTP GET requests and publishes it on a ZeroMQ PUB socket for the importer to pick up.

+## logjam-http-forwarder

+A daemon which offers a HTTP endpoint where it accepts either frontend performance messages via HTTP GET requests or logjam event messages via POST requests and publishes them on a ZeroMQ PUB socket for the importer to pick up.
+For security reasons, it can only do one of those things at a time (specified as a program parameter).

 ## logjam-graylog-forwarder

 A daemon which subscribes to PUB sockets of logjam-devices and